cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 }

 func (fss *FileStreamingService) ListenBeginBlock(ctx sdk.Context, req abci.RequestBeginBlock, res abci.ResponseBeginBlock) {
+	// NOTE: this could either be done synchronously or asynchronously
 	// create a new file with the req info according to naming schema
 	// write req to file
 	// write all state changes cached for this stage to file